tmaiaroto/li3_bootstrap/README.md

 It makes for a very good way to play with Lithium, but is also strong enough to be the foundation of many projects.

+### What it Comes With

+First off, an administrative UI using Twitter Bootstrap that sets up a clean and consistent convention for your application.

+Then, some of my favorite JavaScript libraries and some helpers.
+Also, a menu system that allows you to define menus within your code using Lithium's filters.
+Also, a base model that contains a few properties that help extend some extra features to your models and controllers.
+Then some other goodies that are designed to, not get in your way but, help you build your application faster.
+It also comes with submodules for some basic libraries that are value for any application (flash messages, pagination, and so on).

 ### How it Works

 Basically, you will want to clone this repository and then create a new branch